AUSTRALIAN INSTITUTE OF PHYSICS

 Physics Education Group (PEG)

 The Physics Education Group (PEG) of the AIP provides a forum for the advancement of physics education through research and practice.
 It is also responsible for the education stream at the biennial AIP congress.
+PEG communicate with members via the PEG Newsletter and via our PEG Discord Server.

 Terms of Reference